 - Jordaan festival

 A big inner city street festival celebrating the diversity of this former working class district.
-This includes drum bands, children's festival, opera and cabaret and a boules competition. https://www.jordaanfestival.nl/
+This includes drum bands, children's activities, opera and cabaret and a boules competition. https://www.jordaanfestival.nl/

 - Amsterdam dance Event